The Top Causes of Blocked Drains and Their Simple Solutions

-Blocked drains are a common problem that can cause a lot of inconvenience and frustration.
-Blocked drains can cause unpleasant odors, slow drainage of water, and even sewage backups.
+Blocked drains can be a frustrating problem and cause many inconveniences.
+They can lead to unpleasant odors, slow draining water, and even sewage backups.
 Understanding the common causes of blocked drains will help you prevent them in the first place.

 1. Foreign objects